Kuomintang: Policy on ethnic minorities

-The Muslim General Ma Bufang also put KMT symbols on his mansion, the Ma Bufang Mansion along with a portrait of party founder Dr. Sun Yatsen arranged with the KMT flag and the Republic of China flag.
+The Muslim General Ma Bufang also put KMT symbols on his mansion, the Ma Bufang Mansion along with a portrait of party founder Sun Yat-sen arranged with the KMT flag and the Republic of China flag.

-General Ma Bufang and other high ranking Muslim Generals attended the Kokonuur Lake Ceremony where the God of the Lake was worshipped, and during the ritual, the Chinese national anthem was sung, all participants bowed to a Portrait of KMT founder Dr. Sun Yat-sen, and the God of the Lake was also bowed to, and offerings were given to him by the participants, which included the Muslims.
+General Ma Bufang and other high ranking Muslim Generals attended the Kokonuur Lake Ceremony where the God of the Lake was worshipped, and during the ritual, the Chinese national anthem was sung, all participants bowed to a Portrait of KMT founder Sun Yat-sen, and the God of the Lake was also bowed to, and offerings were given to him by the participants, which included the Muslims.
 This cult of personality around the KMT leader and the KMT was standard in all meetings.
 Sun Yat-sen's portrait was bowed to three times by KMT party members.
-Dr. Sun's portrait was arranged with two flags crossed under, the KMT flag and the flag of the Republic of China.
+Sun's portrait was arranged with two flags crossed under, the KMT flag and the flag of the Republic of China.

 The KMT also hosted conferences of important Muslims like Bai Chongxi, Ma Fuxiang, and Ma Liang.
 Ma Bufang stressed "racial harmony" as a goal when he was Governor of Qinghai.

 In 1939, Isa Yusuf Alptekin and Ma Fuliang were sent on a mission by the KMT to the Middle Eastern countries such as Egypt, Turkey and Syria to gain support for the Chinese War against Japan, they also visited Afghanistan in 1940 and contacted Muhammad Amin Bughra, they asked him to come to Chongqing, the capital of the Nationalist Government.
 Bughra was arrested by the British government in 1942 for spying, and the KMT arranged for Bughra's release.
 He and Isa Yusuf worked as editors of KMT Muslim publications.
 Ma Tianying (馬天英) (1900–1982) led the 1939 mission which had 5 other people including Isa and Fuliang.